edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 # Pavan to do get academic sop in here and links to videos
+# Pavan to do get curriculum(s) for rutgers in here

 When teaching in front of the class: make sure the students can all do the hw by the end of the week.
 Teach enough to do so.
 The lesson plans are built to do this, but now